ghostneast/website-iplogger/README.md

 # website-iplogger
-Script to collect informations about your IP from your website visitor and send to Discord webhook
+Script to collect informations about IP adress from your website visitor and send directly to Discord webhook using Free API.